-Many accidents happen during turns.
+About 20% of ATV accidents happen during turns.
 If you don't understand turning techniques, it's easy for the ATV to get away from you by losing traction, plowing, or tipping.
 Use this method for wide turns:

 - 1. Ease off the throttle as you approach the turn to slow down. - 2.
-Use the principles of leaning, weight shifting, and balancing-shift your body weight and passenger's body weight to the inside of the turn. - 3.
+Use the principles of leaning, weight shifting, and balancing shift your body weight to the inside of the turn. - 3.
 Gradually increase your speed as you come out of the turn.